chimera-linux/cports/Packaging.md

 as `do_install`.
 Packages with this build-style are allowed to be empty by default, others need to use the `empty` option.

+#### cargo

+You generally use this one for Rust projects.

+**NOTE:** this build style will be subject to major changes in the future.

+Sets `do_prepare`, `do_build`, `do_check`, `do_install`.
+They are wrappers
+around the `cargo` utility module API.

+By default, environment will be updated for all invocations to set up the Cargo environment variables for the current target as well as various common environment variables to devendor system libraries.

+The `self.make_dir` variable is used as the working source directory.
+Other variables of interest are `self.make_build_args`, `self.make_build_env`, `self.make_build_wrapper`, and equivalents for other build phases, as those are used to pass things to Cargo.

+The `prepare` step is run with network access and pre-vendors all crates into the tree.
+That allows for easy patching (vendor checksums need to be cleared afterwards using the utility API).
+The rest of the build is run with network access disabled.

+When `cargo-auditable` is available, all commands will implicitly be run through the `auditable` wrapper.

 #### cmake

 You can generally use this for CMake-using projects.